hapifhir/lets-build/README.md

 * You can use the PATIENT_ID column as the resource ID for the Patient resource.
 Using a client-assigned ID for your resources makes the outcome predictable, and means that you can re-run your uploader as many times as you like without constantly creating new datasets.

 * You can use the SEQN column as the resource ID for the Observation resources, but you will need to append something to it since there are 3 Observations per row.

+# Day 3 - Secure Your FHIR Server

+In this exercise we will add simple authentication and authorization to our server.
+To keep things simple:

+* We will secure only read operations, and we'll leave write operations unsecured.
+Obviously this isn't a setup you would use for real, but all of the read security principles work exactly the same for writing and can be used for those operations too.

+* We will hardcode our credentials in the server code.
+This is also not a practice you should ever use in a real system, but it makes it easy to show the concepts and can be replaced with something more robust as needed.

+## Approach

+Open the class `ServerAuthorizationInterceptor` and